App Store Screenshot Copy Prompts That Sell on the Scroll

 • Repeating the app name in every caption — wasted real estate.

-• Using “best app ever” / “number one” — Apple rejects these, Play deprioritizes.
+• “Best app ever” / “number one” — Apple rejects these, Play deprioritizes them.

-• Each caption a complete sentence — captions are headlines, not paragraphs.
+• Writing each caption as a complete sentence — captions are headlines, not paragraphs.

-• No emotional arc across the 6 shots — readers stop after shot 2 if shot 1 is flat.
+• No emotional arc across the six shots — readers stop after shot 2 if shot 1 is flat.

 • Literal translations for localization — what works in English reads as childish in Japanese.

-• Captions that explain the screenshot — the screenshot does that; caption sells the outcome.
+• Captions that explain the screenshot — the image does that; the caption sells the outcome.

-• Skipping the objection caption — there is always one objection users carry into the gallery.
+• Skipping the objection caption — there is always one doubt users carry into the gallery.

 How to push results further

-• Treat the 6 captions as a single story; if you can shuffle them, the arc is missing.
+• Treat the six captions as a single story; if you can shuffle them freely, the arc is missing.

-• Read all 6 captions out loud in 12 seconds — that is roughly the install-decision window.
+• Read all six out loud in 12 seconds — roughly the install-decision window.

-• Always run 2 A/B variants on caption 1 before locking the full pack.
+• Always run two A/B variants on caption 1 before locking the full pack.

-• Use one specific number per pack — abstract benefit pages convert worse.
+• Use one specific, citable number per pack — abstract benefit pages convert worse.

-• Localize, do not translate — let the AI rewrite for each locale and mark which need full cultural rewrite.
+• Localize, do not translate; let the model mark which lines need a full cultural rewrite.

-• Cross-check against the App Store Review Guidelines (section 2.3) before submitting.
+• Cross-check against Apple’s App Store Review Guidelines, especially 2.3.3 Accurate Metadata, before submitting.

-• Pair every caption with its art-direction brief so designers do not guess.
+• Pair every caption with its art-direction brief (template 12) so designers do not guess.

 FAQ

-• How long should each caption be?: Less than 7 words is the safe maximum.
-Less than 5 words tests better on mobile thumbnails.
+• How long should each caption be?: There is no character field, so the limit is legibility.
+Under 7 words is the safe maximum; under 5 tests better on mobile thumbnails.

-• Can I use emojis in captions?: Sparingly, only when the emoji replaces a word and stays culturally neutral.
-Avoid for B2B and finance apps.
+• Can I use emojis in captions?: Sparingly, and only when the emoji replaces a word and stays culturally neutral.
+Avoid them for B2B and finance apps.

-• How do iOS and Play Store rules differ?: Apple bans ranking claims and price callouts in screenshots; Play is more permissive but still rejects unverifiable superlatives.
-Use template 7.
+• How do iOS and Play Store rules differ?: Apple rejects ranking claims and bans transparency in the image; Play is more permissive but still rejects unverifiable superlatives.
+Use template 7 to flag both.

-• Should captions match the app description?: Tone yes, exact words no. Captions are scan-first; description is detail-first.
+• Should captions match the app description word for word?: Match the tone, not the wording.
+Captions are scan-first; the description is detail-first.

 • How often should I refresh captions?: On every major update, every 2-3 months for actively growing apps, and immediately after any ASO test win.